BrandXX/brandxx.github.io/css/README.md

 - Section titles

 ### 10. Image Handling
-- Image wrappers
+- Image wrappers with the `.ai-image-wrapper` class
+- Image positioning using the `.reverse` class for alternating left/right placement
-- Image positioning and sizing
+- Image sizing with the `.ai-image` class for consistent dimensions
-- Image hover effects
-- Background images
+- Subtle glow effect on images for visual polish
+- Consistent naming convention for image files (section-name-image.png)

 ### 11. Contact Page
 - Form styling